 Central Valley Community Bancorp trades on the NASDAQ stock exchange under the symbol CVCY.
 Central Valley Community Bank, headquartered in Fresno, California, was founded in 1979 and is the sole subsidiary of Central Valley Community Bancorp.
-Central Valley Community Bank currently operates 21 full-service offices in Clovis, Exeter, Fresno, Kerman, Lodi, Madera, Merced, Modesto, Oakhurst, Prather, Sacramento, Stockton, Tracy and Visalia, California.
+Central Valley Community Bank now operates 21 full service offices in Clovis, Exeter, Fresno, Kerman, Lodi, Madera, Merced, Modesto, Oakhurst, Prather, Sacramento, Stockton, Tracy, and Visalia, California.
 Additionally, the Bank operates Commercial Real Estate Lending, SBA Lending and Agribusiness Lending Departments.
-Investment services are provided by Investment Centers of America and insurance services are offered through Central Valley Community Insurance Services, LLC.
+Investment services are provided by Investment Centers of America and insurance services are offered through Central Valley Community Insurance Services LLC.

 More information about Central Valley Community Bancorp and Central Valley Community Bank can be found at www.cvcb.com.
 Also, visit Central Valley Community Bank on Twitter and Facebook.